Talbot Family Network

 Talbot Family Network concentrates on prevention, early intervention and intervention services to children, youth and families in Talbot County.
 Tasks include planning, developing and monitoring family-oriented, community-based programs that are culturally relevant.
 To prevent fragmented and duplicated services in the county, Talbot Family Network serves as the coordinating body for community-level grants and initiatives.

 Collaborating with Talbot Family Network, a number of community task forces develop long-range plans based on proven or innovative strategies as well as on previously collected local, regional, state and national data.
-These efforts focus on two outcomes: Families are Safe and Economically Stable and Healthy Children.
+These efforts focus on two outcomes: Families are Safe and Economically Stable, Youth will Complete School, Youth have Opportunities for Employment and Career Readiness and Healthy Children.

 Role of Talbot Family Network in Talbot County